Academic Policy 1405.11

 In addition to any criteria established by the campus concerning scholarship, teaching and service, all candidates for promotion and tenure are expected to be in substantial compliance with applicable University policies and legal requirements.

 The faculty and chairperson/head of each unit shall adopt criteria and procedures for promotion to each rank.
 These criteria and procedures must be approved by the dean, the Provost, the Chancellor and the President.
-Campus and unit criteria and procedures must be consistent with Board Policy 405.1 and other applicable University of Arkansas System policies.
+Campus and unit criteria and procedures must be consistent with Board Policy 405.1, this policy, and other applicable University of Arkansas System policies.
+Only full-time, 100% appointed faculty are eligible for promotion.

 - Criteria for Promotion

-Each faculty member at or above the rank of assistant professor who is being considered for promotion shall be evaluated on the basis of achievement in the areas of (a) teaching (or professional performance, in the case of the faculty members with non-teaching titles in the Library, the Cooperative Extension Service, Instructional Development, or the Museum), (b) scholarship, and (c) academically-related service.
+Each faculty member at or above the rank of assistant professor who is being considered for promotion shall be evaluated consistent with their appointment on the basis of achievement in the areas of (a) teaching (or professional performance, in the case of the faculty members with non-teaching titles in the Library, the Cooperative Extension Service, Instructional Development, or the Museum), (b) scholarship, and (c) academically-related service.

 Although the criteria for promotion are similar to those used in annual evaluations, the relative emphasis, levels of achievement, and cumulative impact required for promotion, as opposed to reappointment, differ.